Harshi2831/Harshirepo/README.md

-Define External Data Sources for Silver container by selecting appropriate database in ‘use database’
+Define External Data Sources for Silver container by selecting appropriate database in ‘use database’ Create External Data Sources for both the containers.
+ Create External File format for the containers.

-Verify whether the data sources are created for both the containers in the  Data>workspace.
+Verify whether the data sources, File formate that are created for both the containers in the  Data>workspace.

 Create External Tables in Synapse for both the curated and refined data.
 Choose the container in Data>linked for which you wanted to create an external table.

    Name the external table name a unique table name followed by schema dbo(default schema name).